ram191/ram191/readme.md

 ## 🔭 I’m currently working on ...

 - Configuring Neovim for eternity
-- My blog post in ram191.com
+- My blog post in https://ram191.com
-- A music studio rental website in bookingstudio.id
+- A music studio rental website in https://bookingstudio.id
-- And an automated blog in blog.bookingstudio.com
+- And an automated blog in https://blog.bookingstudio.com

 ## 📫 How to reach me ...